Yuri-Albuquerque/yuri_blog/index.md

   <img src="images/books.jpg" width="280" height="200" />
 </p>

 Hello!
 I am PHD candidate in Applied Math and I'd like to share some of my work.
-So I hope this blog helps you to improve your knolege in some useful tools that are provide in math.
+So I hope this blog helps you to improve your knowledge in some useful tools that are provide in math.

 Not everything I've published here is exactly my own work.
 Many things are progress from other researchers and papers that I am interested in.